SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline/java-workflows.md

 <p class="warning"><strong>Tip:</strong> The Java workflow language is
 our recommended workflow language for new development.</p>

-This document really focuses on the format of the Java workflow langauge.
+This document really focuses on the format of the Java workflow language.
 For more information about the entire workflow bundle please see the [Developer Tutorial](/docs/3-getting-started/developer-tutorial/).
 You should read this guide before this page.